Abruzzo: Flora and fauna

 The flora of Abruzzo is typically Mediterranean.
 Along the coastal belt, Mediterranean shrubland is the dominant natural vegetation, with species including myrtle, heather, and mastic.
 Inland, there are olive, pine, willow, oak, poplar, alder, arbutus, broom, acacia, capers, rosemary, hawthorn, licorice, and almond trees, interspersed with oak trees.
 At elevations between 600 and 1000 m, there is sub-montane vegetation, with mixed woodlands of oak and turkey oak, maple, and hornbeam; shrubs include dog rose and red juniper.
 Elevations between 1000 and 1900 m are dominated by beech.
 In the Apennine Mountains, at elevations above 2000 m, species include alpine orchid, mountain juniper, silver fir, black cranberry, and the Abruzzo edelweiss.

 The fauna of Abruzzo is very diverse, including the region's symbol, the Abruzzo chamois (Rupicapra pyrenaica ornata), which has recovered from near-extinction.
-Common species include the Marsican brown bear, Italian wolf, deer, lynx, roe deer, snow vole, fox, porcupine, wild cat, wild boar, badger, otter, and viper.
+Common species include the Marsican brown bear, Italian wolf, red deer, lynx, roe deer, snow vole, fox, porcupine, wild cat, wild boar, badger, otter, and viper.

 The natural parks of the region are the Abruzzo National Park, the Gran Sasso and Monti della Laga National Park, the Maiella National Park, and the Sirente-Velino Regional Park, as well as many other natural reserves and protected areas.

-In 2017, the ancient beech forests of the Abruzzo Lazio and Molise National Park of Europe were recognized as a World Heritage Site by UNESCO, with the region thus gaining its first prestigious site.
+In 2017, the ancient beech forests of the Abruzzo Lazio and Molise National Park of Europe were recognized as a World Heritage Site by UNESCO, a designation which gave the region its first prestigious site.

-Administration
+Government

-Abruzzo is governed as a presidential representative democracy with a multi-party system.
-Executive power is exercised by the regional government.
+Abruzzo is governed as a presidential style representative democracy with a multi-party system.
+Executive power is exercised by the Regional Government.
 Legislative power is vested in both the government and the regional council.

-The regional government (Giunta regionale) is presided over by the president of the region (presidente della Regione), who is elected for a five-year term.
-The government is composed of the president and eight ministers (assessori), including a vice president (vicepresidente) and an undersecretary (sottosegretario).
+The Regional Government (Giunta regionale) is presided over by the president of the region (presidente della Regione), who is elected for a five-year term.
+The government is composed of the President and the eight ministers (assessori), including the Vice President (Vicepresidente) and an Undersecretary (Sottosegretario).